addyosmani/backbone-fundamentals/README.md

 };
 ```

-One can also opt for adding properties directly to the namespace (such as your views, in the following example):
+You can also add properties directly to the namespace:

 ```javascript
 var myGalleryViews = myGalleryViews || {};